objectionary/news.eolang.org/_posts/2022/07/2022-07-18-pseudo-random.md

 and represents a value from random sequence.

 Note that the generator is [pseudo-random](https://en.wikipedia.org/wiki/Pseudorandom_number_generator).
-That means that generated sequence can be reproduced given initial seed value which is not what true randomness normally assumes.
+In short it means that generated sequence can be reproduced given initial seed value which is not what true randomness normally assumes.
 In most applied cases pseudo-randomness is perfectly enough.
 Hereafter terms _random_ and _pseudo-random_ will be used interchangeably.